 Akon has collaborated with a number of other artists in the last few years – most notably with Jeezy in his album “Let’s Get It: Thug Motivation 101.”

 With his reputation within the music industry established, Akon’s second album, “Konvicted,” was more successful than his first.
 This album debuted at the number two spot on the Billboard Top 200 and sold 286,000 units in its first week.

 This album would feature the legendary track “Smack That” which featured Eminem.
 Snoop Dogg also featured on the album and contributed to the track “I Wanna Love You.”
 This track would be Akon’s first number-one single on the Billboard Hot 100.

 Akon Property development:

-In 2018, Akon announced he was working with the Senegalese government to build a tourist-city with a cryptocurrency-based economy named Akon City.
-At the time, it was said that three square miles of land minutes from the Blaise Diagne International Airport and around 50 kilometres from the capital of Dakar was given to Akon by Senegal president Macky Sall.
-It is said to be currently under development and will be the first 100% crypto-based city, with Akon’s own cryptocurrency, Akoin, at the transactional center.
+In 2018, Akon announced Akon was working with the Senegalese government to build a tourist-city with a cryptocurrency-based economy named Akon City.
+It was said that three square miles of land minutes from the Blaise Diagne International Airport and around 50 kilometres from the capital of Dakar was given to Akon by Senegal president Macky Sall.
+This city is urrently under development and will be the first 100% crypto-based city, with Akon’s own cryptocurrency, Akoin, at the transactional center.

 On January 13, 2020, Akon shared on Twitter that the agreements for the city have been finalized and the project is underway.
 Akon captioned a photo of himself with Senegal president Macky Sall “Looking forward to hosting you there in the future.”